HarishankarYellapragada/Calico_K8Networking/calico_labsetup.md

 # Calico Lab
-This lab consists of ..
+This file consists of ..
 Steps.

 ## 1. We will be creating 4 VMs.
 (3 Kubernetes nodes and 1 standalone host) each with predefined static IP addresses: